tomstuart/inference-rules/README.md

 recursively building derivations of the resulting rules.
 The upshot is that you can write a bunch of rules describing some language and then apply those rules to some expression in that language to see if the derivation can assign values to any of its metavariables.
-If that expression is, for example, `iszero (succ
-0) → _t′`, the code could (given the right rules) build a derivation that assigns `false` to `_t′`.
+If that expression is, for example, `(iszero (succ 0)) → _t′`, the code could (given the right rules) build a derivation that assigns `false` to `_t′`.

 All of the above is wrapped up in a nice `Relation` class: you give it the name